Various observations of moral virtues, and their contrary vices, 1-35.

 6 Do not eat the bread of him who has an evil eye, neither desire his dainties,

 7 For as he thinks in his heart, so he is.
 "Eat and drink," he says to you, but his heart is not with you.

-8 The morsel which you have eaten you shall vomit up, and lose your sweet words.
+8 You shall vomit up the morsel which you have eaten and lose your sweet words.

 9 Do not speak in the ears of a fool, for he will despise the wisdom of your words.

 10 Do not remove the old landmark, and do not enter into the fields of the fatherless,